Study circles

 - Ruhi

-- An educational sequence of short books used worldwide for Bahá'í-inspired study circles.
-'Ruhi' is Arabic for 'spiritual' or 'of the spirit'.
+- An educational sequence of books used worldwide for Bahá'í-inspired study circles.

 - Tutor